anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 - **Descriptive Analysis by Location Attributes**

 This section gives the descriptive summary of the geospatial features ( both Lat-long and Geohash fields).
-The descriptive tables are in two parts:
+ - **Overall Summary**
   - For Lat-Long-Stats: Distinct {Lat,Long} pair, Distinct latitude, Distinct Longitude, Most Common {Lat,Long} Pair, Most Common {Lat,Long} pair occurence.
   - For Geohash-Stats: Total number of Distinct Geohashes, The Precision level observed for the Geohashes, The Most Common Geohash.
  - **Top 100 Lat Long/Geohasg Distribution** gives the count of the Top 100 frequently seen lat-long pairs/geohash features in the dataset.
 The pairs are ranked by frequency of occurence.